-The 1996 Stock Plan permits (i) the grant of Incentive Options, (ii) the grant of Non-Qualified Options, (iii) the issuance or sale of Common Stock with or without vesting or other restrictions ("Stock Grants"), (iv) the grant of Common Stock upon the attainment of specified performance goals ("Performance Share Awards") and (v) the grant of the right to receive cash dividends with the holders of the Common Stock as if the recipient held a specified number of shares of the Common Stock ("Dividend Equivalent Rights").
-These grants may be made to officers and other employees, consultants and key persons of the Company and its subsidiaries.
-In addition, Independent Directors are automatically eligible for certain grants under the 1996 Stock Plan, as described below.
-On and after the date the 1996 Stock Plan becomes subject to Section 162(m) of the Code, options with respect to no more than 300,000 shares of Common Stock may be granted to any one individual in any calendar year.
+The Option Plan permits (i) the grant of Incentive Options, (ii) the grant of Non-Qualified Options, (iii) the issuance or sale of Common Stock with or without vesting or other restrictions ("Stock Grants"), (iv) the grant of Common Stock upon the attainment of specified performance goals ("Performance Share Awards") and (v) the grant of the right to receive cash dividends with the holders of the Common Stock as if the recipient held a specified number of shares of the Common Stock ("Dividend Equivalent Rights").
+These grants may be made to directors, officers and other employees, consultants and key persons of the Company and its subsidiaries.
+In addition, Independent Directors are automatically eligible for certain grants under the Option Plan, as described below.
+Options with respect to no more than 300,000 shares of Common Stock may be granted to any one individual in any calendar year.

-During 2002, 443,275 options were granted under the 1996 Stock Plan.
-Options with respect to a total of 2,638,982 shares of Common Stock with issuance prices ranging from \$6.00 to \$26.56 (and a weighted average of \$13.48) were outstanding under the 1996 Stock Plan at December 31, 2002.
-At December 31, 2002, 430,049 shares were available for grant under the 1996 Stock Plan.
-The purposed increase in the number of shares of Common Stock available for issuance would provide the Company with continued flexibility to attract and retain key personnel needed to be successful in a highly competitive industry.
+During 2003, 148,000 options were granted under the Option Plan.
+Options with respect to a total of 2,047,325 shares of Common Stock with issuance prices ranging from \$6.00 to \$36.15 (and a weighted average of \$15.18) were outstanding under the Option Plan at December 31, 2003.
+At December 31, 2003, 1,487,012 shares were available for grant under the Option Plan.

 Independent Director Options.
-The 1996 Stock Plan provides for the automatic grant of Non-Qualified Options to Independent Directors.
-Under such provisions, options to purchase that number of shares of Common Stock determined by dividing \$200,000 by the Option Exercise Price (as defined below) will be granted to each individual when he or she first becomes a member of the Board of Directors, provided that he or she is not an employee of the Company or any subsidiary of the Company.
-In addition, in 1998 the Board of Directors amended the 1996 Stock Plan to provide that on the date five business days following each annual meeting of stockholders of the Company, each Independent Director who is then serving will be granted a Non-Qualified Option to purchase 12,000 shares of Common Stock.
-The Option Exercise Price of options granted to Independent Directors under the 1996 Stock Plan will equal the lesser of (i) the last reported sale price per share of Common Stock on the date of grant (or if no such price is reported on such date, such price on the nearest preceding date on which such a price is reported) or (ii) the average of the last reported sales price per share of Common Stock as published in The Wall Street Journal for a period of ten consecutive days prior to such date.
-Options granted to Independent Directors under the foregoing provisions will vest in annual installments over four years, commencing with the date of grant, and will expire ten years after grant, subject to earlier termination if the optionee ceases to serve as a director.
+The Option Plan currently provides for the automatic grant of Non-Qualified Options to Independent Directors.
+As amended, the Option Plan will provide that each Independent Director joining the Board after the amendment will receive an option to purchase 25,000 shares of Common Stock, or such other amount as the Board or the Compensation Committee may determine.
+The current Option Plan provides that on the date five business days following each annual meeting of stockholders of the Company, each Independent Director who is then serving is granted a Non-Qualified Option to purchase 12,000 shares of Common Stock.
+The amendment does not alter any of the terms of these subsequent annual grants.
+The Option Exercise Price of options granted to Independent Directors under the Option Plan is equal to the lesser of (i) the last reported sale price per share of Common Stock on the date of grant (or if no such price is reported on such date, such price on the nearest preceding date on which such a price is reported) or (ii) the average of the last reported sales price per share of Common Stock as published in The Wall Street Journal for a period of ten consecutive days prior to such date.
+Options granted to Independent Directors under the foregoing provisions vest in annual installments over four years, commencing with the date of grant, will expire ten years after grant, subject to earlier termination if the optionee ceases to serve as a director.
 The exercisability of these options will be accelerated upon a "Sale Event".
-A total of 251,607 Non-Qualified Options have been issued to date to Independent Directors under the plan.
+A total of 311,607 Non-Qualified Options have been issued to date to Independent Directors under the Option Plan.

 Administration.
-The 1996 Stock Plan is administered by the Compensation Committee.
-Subject to the provisions of the 1996 Stock Plan, the Compensation Committee has full power to determine from among the persons eligible for grants under the 1996 Stock Plan (i) the individuals to whom grants will be granted, (ii) the combination of grants to participants and (iii) the specific terms of each grant.
+The Option Plan is administered by the Compensation Committee.
+Subject to the provisions of the Option Plan, the Compensation Committee has full power to determine from among the persons eligible for grants under the Option Plan (i) the individuals to whom grants will be granted, (ii) the combination of grants to participants and (iii) the specific terms of each grant.
 Incentive Options may be granted only to directors, officers or other employees of the Company or its subsidiaries, including members of the Board of Directors who are also employees of the Company or its subsidiaries.